Teenager named first ever Scottish Young Musician Solo Performer of the Year

 Juliet Robertson, an S2 pupil from Dunblane High School, said she was shocked to learn of her win.

-She started playing piano aged four and wowed judges at the Royal Conservatoire of Scotland (RCS) on Sunday with her performance of Debussy’s Claire de Lune.
+She started playing piano aged four and wowed judges at the Royal Conservatoire of Scotland (RCS) on Sunday with her performance of Debussy’s Clair de Lune.

 The teenager is part of the RCS Juniors and has competed in Japan and across Scotland.